GenesisCare - logo

 Treatment options for cervical cancer

-There are various treatment options avaibale and your doctor will determine the most suitable based on diagnosis and other factors.9,10 Broadly, factors that may influence a treatment approache(s) can be stage of disease, age or whether you would like to have children.10
+There are various treatment options available, and your doctor will determine the most suitable approach based on your diagnosis and individual circumstances.10,11

 Chemotherapy is an approach to cancer therapy which involves the administration of medicine, usually orally or injection, which is intended to kill cancer cells or minimise their growth and spread.
 Chemotherapy can be used in conjunction with other cancer treatments.